ouchbouk/ethernal/README.md

 ## Overview

-The Ethernal contract is a Solidity-based smart contract implementing a decentralized finance (DeFi) protocol for managing liquidity and leveraging positions on Ethereum.
+Ethernal is DeFi perpetuals protocol that allows managing liquidity and leveraging positions on Ethereum.
 It includes features for adding/removing liquidity, managing long and short positions, and handling fees and liquidations.

 ## Prerequisites